barrell12/testcontainers-example/README.md

 Stores the names and ages of pets.

 ## How to run application standalone
-> Requires a local redis server, hence the docker command
+> Requires a local MySQL server, hence the docker command

-docker run --name some-redis -p 6379:6379 -d redis && mvn spring-boot:run
+docker run -e MYSQL_ROOT_PASSWORD=password -p 3306:3306 -d mysql:8.0.31 && mvn spring-boot:run